sneedcat/gpt4tg/README.md

 After that go to the cloned repo directory.

-Create an .env file with:
+Rename the config.example.json file to config.json and complete with:

-API_ID is your api id from https://my.telegram.org
+- api_id is your api id from https://my.telegram.org

-API_HASH is your api hash from https://my.telegram.org
+- api_hash is your api hash from https://my.telegram.org

-BOT_TOKEN is your bot token from Bot Father
+- bot_token is your bot token from Bot Father

 Install all the packages running ```pip install -r requirements.txt```(may change based on your python version, settings and os.)